-First it was one way, then it was the other, but now – the Maldives will officially open to foreign visitors July 15th, 2020 and there isn’t nearly as much red tape involved as one might have suspected just a few weeks ago.
+First it was one way, then it was the other, but now – the Maldives is officially open to foreign visitors, and has been since July 15th, 2020.
+There isn’t nearly as much red tape involved as one might have suspected just a few weeks ago.

 From plans which would’ve made the tourist driven nation one of the most restrictive on earth, the Maldives adapted and changed to policies which are just the news many seeking a socially distanced getaway on a private island atoll where hoping for.
 Before you go, you just need to pick a hotel…